apecloud/kubeblocks/docs/user_docs/cli/kbcli_bench_ycsb.md

 ---
-title: kbcli bench pgbench
+title: kbcli bench ycsb
 ---

-Run pgbench against a PostgreSQL cluster
+Run YCSB benchmark on a cluster

 ```
-kbcli bench pgbench [BenchmarkName] [flags]
+kbcli bench ycsb [BenchmarkName] [flags]
 ```

 ### Examples

 ```
-  # pgbench run on a cluster
+  # ycsb on a cluster
-  kbcli bench pgbench mytest --cluster pgcluster --database postgres --user xxx --password xxx
+  kbcli bench ycsb mytest --cluster mycluster --user xxx --password xxx --database mydb

-  # pgbench run on a cluster with different threads and different client
+  # ycsb on a cluster with different threads
-  kbcli bench sysbench mytest --cluster pgcluster --user xxx --password xxx --database xxx --clients 5 --threads 5
+  kbcli bench ycsb mytest --cluster mycluster --user xxx --password xxx --database mydb --threads 4,8

-  # pgbench run on a cluster with specified transactions
-  kbcli bench pgbench mytest --cluster pgcluster --database postgres --user xxx --password xxx --transactions 1000

-  # pgbench run on a cluster with specified seconds
+  # ycsb on a cluster with different record number and operation number
-  kbcli bench pgbench mytest --cluster pgcluster --database postgres --user xxx --password xxx --duration 60
+  kbcli bench ycsb mytest --cluster mycluster --user xxx --password xxx --database mydb --record-count 10000 --operation-count 10000

-  # pgbench run on a cluster with select only
+  # ycsb on a cluster read/write balanced
-  kbcli bench pgbench mytest --cluster pgcluster --database postgres --user xxx --password xxx --select
+  kbcli bench ycsb mytest --cluster mycluster --user xxx --password xxx --database mydb --read-proportion 50 --update-proportion 50
 ```

 ### Options

 ```
-      --clients ints       The number of clients to use for pgbench (default [1])
       --cluster string                     the cluster of database
       --database string                    database name
-      --duration int       The seconds to run pgbench for (default 60)
-  -h, --help               help for pgbench
+  -h, --help                               help for ycsb
       --host string                        the host of database
+      --insert-proportion int              the proportion of operations that are inserts
+      --operation-count int                the number of operations to use during the run phase (default 1000)
       --password string                    the password of database
       --port int                           the port of database
+      --read-modify-write-proportion int   the proportion of operations that are read then modify a record
+      --read-proportion int                the proportion of operations that are reads
-      --scale int          The scale factor to use for pgbench (default 1)
+      --record-count int                   the number of records to use (default 1000)
-      --select             Run pgbench with select only
+      --scan-proportion int                the proportion of operations that are scans
-      --threads int        The number of threads to use for pgbench (default 1)
+      --threads ints                       the number of threads to use (default [1])
-      --transactions int   The number of transactions to run for pgbench
+      --update-proportion int              the proportion of operations that are updates
       --user string                        the user of database
 ```

 ### Options inherited from parent commands